huh445/Digispark-Scripts/README.md

 It is of course a lot quicker if you have the Arduino Extension set up in VSCode!

->This is still a WIP!
+>This is still a WIP.

->It still needs to save from the last instance where your Arduino CLI is located!
+>It still needs to save from the last instance where your Arduino CLI is located.

 ## How does the background changer work?
 1. Go to ChangeBackground.ps1.